maoruiwen/springCloud-learn/readme.txt

-Git is version control system
-Git is free software;
+Git is free software distribution version
 Git is a distribution version control system;